mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 It is worth pausing to ask what really happened here.
 At first sight, taking $H -> oo$ might seem like an act of reckless generalization: we blow up the number of parameters without bound, yet somehow end up with something *simpler*—a single Gaussian process with a fixed kernel.
 Conditional on the random features, the model was already Gaussian, so the only effect of the limit is that the *random design itself* stops being random.
 The empirical kernel freezes to its mean, and with it the whole architecture of the network becomes a static, deterministic map from inputs to covariances.

 This is the peculiar balance of the Gaussian process limit.
 The randomness of finite networks (the accident of which features you drew) disappears, while the *expressive field* of possible functions becomes infinite.
 What looks like a loss of freedom in one space is a gain of freedom in another.
-You trade a random, high–dimensional parameterization for a deterministic law over an infinite–dimensional function space.
+You trade a random, high-dimensional parameterization for a deterministic law over an infinite-dimensional function space.
 The model collapses in its parameter dimension but expands in its functional reach.
 That is the sense in which the GP limit achieves “infinite resolution”: it no longer needs to enumerate features to approximate every smooth behavior the kernel supports.
 The prior already spans that continuum.

 This connects directly to the remark by MacKay (1998) about “throwing out the baby with the bathwater.”
 MacKay warned that when one marginalizes out parameters too early—when one keeps only the covariance structure and discards the explicit representation of weights—one may lose intuition about how learning actually works.
 In our case, the GP limit *is* that marginalization, pushed to its logical extreme.
 The baby (the random feature machinery) is gone, but its bathwater—the covariance it left behind—turns out to be everything.
 The Gaussian process is the distilled trace of that infinite hidden layer, the residual law that remains once we have averaged over all its possible microscopic configurations.
-The cost is that we can no longer “see” the mechanism that created a particular function; the benefit is that the resulting prior is perfectly well–defined, smooth, and tractable.
+The cost is that we can no longer “see” the mechanism that created a particular function; the benefit is that the resulting prior is perfectly well-defined, smooth, and tractable.

-So the infinite–width limit does not so much simplify the neural network as *clarify* it: by letting the network’s structural noise disappear, it reveals the underlying stochastic law that every large random feature model was already approximating in miniature.
+So the infinite-width limit does not so much simplify the neural network as *clarify* it: by letting the network’s structural noise disappear, it reveals the underlying stochastic law that every large random feature model was already approximating in miniature.

 /*
 CHATGPT QUESTION